 Studying the situation of refugee women in Mexico and Denmark.
 Developing a stainless steel clamp to use in surgery.
 Taking on WYSIWYG to design a program that uses simple mark-up language.
-Imagine the possibilities.

 Recent Honors Projects

 - The Philosophical Individual and Oppressive Social Structures

 - Interwar Europe as Seen Through the Spanish War

 - Invertebrate Composition Found in Different Constructed Habitat

 - Dramaturgical Research for In the Next Room (or the Vibrator Play) by Sarah Ruhl

 - The Definition of Evil and its Portrayal on the Stage